henrylawson/photish/README.md

 end

 ```
-If the above code is saved to `site/_plugins/shout.rb` Photish will detect the
-plugin ruby file at runtime and it will load and make the method available in
-the template.

 A Template Helper Plugin `self.is_for?(type)` method could potentially receive
 any of the below types, simply return true for the types the Template Helper
 Plugin supports: